NVIDIA/Megatron-LM/tools/retro/build_db.md

 # Tutorial

-In this tutorial example, we use Wikipedia corpus to demonstrate how we build a retrieval database and index for this corpus, and then query the pretraining datasets for their neighbors.
+In this tutorial example, we use the Wikipedia corpus to demonstrate how we build a retrieval database and index for this corpus, and then query the pretraining datasets for their neighbors.

 ## Step 1: Prepare your retrieval text corpus

 The format of text corpus follows the same format as in Megatron training.
-See [data precessing](https://github.com/NVIDIA/Megatron-LM/tree/main#data-preprocessing) for more details on how to convert your json dataset into the mmap format.
+See [data precessing](README.md#data-preprocessing) for more details on how to convert your json dataset into the mmap format.

 Assume we have the Wikipedia corpus in the following format: